needle-tools/needle-engine-support/documentation/for-unity-developers.md

 ### Exporting VideoClips

 Generate a C# component that takes a list of VideoClips.
 VideoClips are on export copied to the output directory and your typescript component receives a list of relative paths to the videos (e.g. ``["assets/myVideo1.mp4", "assets/myOtherVideo.mp4"]``)

+You can also use the ``VideoPlayer`` component if you just want to playback some video.

 ```ts
 import { Behaviour, serializeable } from "@needle-tools/engine";